-Nimesh’s role is focused on designing and executing Imagine H2O’s water policy initiatives and partnership with USAID, as well as supporting the organization's accelerator program.
+Nimesh manages Imagine H2O's strategic initiatives and global partnership development as well as supports the organization's flagship accelerator program.
 Nimesh most recently worked in strategy and operational roles with Danone’s Sustainable Development Team (New York) and for-profit social enterprise WaterHealth International (Accra).
 Prior to graduate school, Nimesh worked for five years with international development consulting firm, Nathan Associates Inc. (Singapore and Washington, DC).
 Nimesh holds a MBA from the Wharton School at the University of Pennsylvania and a Master in Public Administration from Harvard Kennedy School of Government.

 Nashelley Kaplan-Dailey, Program Manager